iTwin/appui/docs/ui/appui/configure-frontstage.md

 ## Toolbars

-A standard frontstage is divided into two sections dedicated for content manipulation and view navigation that overlay the content control.
+A standard frontstage is divided into two sections dedicated for content manipulation and view navigation that overlay the content.
 By default [ContentToolWidgetComposer]($appui-react) and [ViewToolWidgetComposer]($appui-react) are used to display up to four toolbars with a specific purpose as defined in [ToolbarUsage]($appui-react) and [ToolbarOrientation]($appui-react).
-Alternatively you can provide custom components for `contentManipulation` and `viewNavigation` when [Creating a Frontstage](#create-a-frontstage).
+Alternatively you can provide custom components for `contentManipulation` and `viewNavigation` when [Configuring a Frontstage](#configure-frontstage).

 You can use [UiItemsProvider]($appui-react) to provide additional items to the toolbars.
 For more information, see [Provide Toolbar Items](./provide-ui-items.md#provide-toolbar-items).